 pERC further noted that the price of brentuximab was a key driver of cost-effectiveness and that the absolute cost of brentuximab was extremely high relative to other cancer drug treatments.
-The Committee noted that in order to improve the cost-effectiveness of brentuximab and offset the considerable uncertainty in the incremental effect, a substantial reduction in drug price would likely be required. pERC also considered that the collection of more prospective data on the clinical benefit of brentuximab would reduce uncertainty on the magnitude of the benefit and improve the estimates of cost-effectiveness.
+The Committee noted that in order to improve the cost-effectiveness of brentuximab and offset the considerable uncertainty in the incremental effect, a substantial reduction in drug price would likely be required. pERC also considered that, if feasible, the collection of additional prospective data on the clinical benefit of brentuximab would reduce the uncertainty concerning the magnitude of the benefit and improve the estimates of cost-effectiveness.